 First Culturelink Regional Centre Opens

 UNESCO and the Council of Europe co-founded the Network of Networks for Research and Cooperation in Cultural Development, the Culturelink Network, in 1989.
 The main purpose of the Network is to facilitate reliable and quick exchange of information among cultural and research institutions all over the world and to stimulate their ever-growing and increasingly intensive cooperation.
-The Network is headquartered at the Institute for International Relations, in Zagreb.
+The Network is headquartered at the Institute for Development and International Relations, in Zagreb.

 The Network started with 25 members.
 Today it has more than 1,000 members on all the continents.
 Its activities in various domains, such as research, data bases on cultural development, publishing, etc., have been constantly growing.
 The Network itself was acknowledged as an activity of the World Decade for Cultural Development (1988-1997).